 Working in Tech Without a Degree

-The tech industry offers several benefits, including opportunities for high salaries, flexible hours, and remote work.
-According to the Bureau of Labor Statistics (BLS), the median salary for computer and information technology roles was $97,430 as of May 2021 — significantly higher than the earnings reported for all other occupations.
-The BLS also projects employment for tech professionals to grow by 13% from 2020-2030.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for computer and mathematical occupations was $104,200 in 2023 — significantly higher than the average earnings for all other occupations.
+BLS also projects employment for tech professionals to grow faster than average from 2023-2033.

 How to Get a Tech Job Without a Degree